sapreviraj/House-Price-Prediction-/README.md

 # House-Price-Prediction-

+# Source
+The dataset is available at Kaggle.
+It can be found at https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

 # Overview
 The dataset includes 79 explanatory variables describing (almost) every aspect of residential homes in Ames and Iowa.
 The objective is to predict the final price of each home using predictive models.